dennislee22/dennislee22.github.io/docs/cdppvc/demo.md

    {: .label .label-blue }
     ![](../../assets/images/ocparch.png)

-- The Openshift environment in this demo environment comprises of 3 servers collating both Openshift master and worker roles whereby such design is not suitable for production environment.
-In the actual production environment, the required number of worker nodes depends heavily on the actual dimensioning input and master nodes are not supposed to host the production workloads and the [Openshift Container Storage](https://access.redhat.com/documentation/en-us/red_hat_openshift_container_storage/4.7).
+- The Openshift platform in this demo environment comprises of 3 servers collating both Openshift master and worker roles.
+Note that such architecture is only meant for demo purpose and strictly not suitable for production environment.

    CDP Private Cloud Base with ECS
    {: .label .label-blue }